lvetech/ALT/code/RealSense/README-RealSense.md

 ### *An ALTernative (to the depth sensing and 3D object scanning) vital signs, sleep, and motor activity monitoring application for Intel RealSense cameras.*

-**Thinking about using ALT tech in your research project?
-Have questions or comments?
-We would love to hear from you: info(at)lvetechnologies.com**

 Principles of the ALT technology operation and its example implementation using Microsoft Kinect, Raspberry Pi, and Pi NoIR camera are described [here](/README.md).
 Below, we describe some results obtained using ALT systems based on different Intel RealSense cameras and also outline some features and alternative implementations of the ALT tech which were not covered [before](/README.md).

 Intel RealSense technology [1] enables depth perception, 3D imaging, and feature tracking for virtual reality, robotics, and other applications.
 Light emitters of RealSense cameras can be used [2] as light source elements for the artificial light texture (ALT) technology [2, 3, 4, 5, 6].
 ALT allows obtaining heart rate and respiration rate data for a person in a non-contact fashion.
 Skin of the person does not have to be exposed to a camera in order for ALT to work [2-6].
 ALT does not use depth data to obtain the vital signs information [2-6].